 What Is a 5 Page Website Exactly?

 When I hear that a new website prospect needs a 5 page website, it tells me that they are in need of a very simple informational website with the typical pages I’ll describe below like Home, About, Services, Contact, etc. This is usually enough for a small business to have a presence online, have some control over their reputation, and get a little traffic from search engines.
 This is in contrast to larger companies or website that need dynamic content, hundreds or thousands of pages, and more complex elements like e-commerce or member login.

-If you are looking for a simple five page website and you want an attractive design that is user-friendly for your visitors you may want to check out my Complete Website Package.
+If you are looking for a simple five page website and you want an attractive design that is user-friendly for your visitors you may want to check out my Affordable Website Package.
 It’s a great option for business owners who want a basic informational website but don’t want to do all the work.

 What are the typical pages of a 5 Page Website?

 There are a few standard pages that are usually the building blocks of a simple website of around 5 pages.
 Websites obviously vary greatly depending on the company, industry, and the goals of the website owner, but here’s a list of the most common pages used on a basic small business website:

 - The Home page is the main page of the website and should communicate what your website or business is all about while linking to other important pages of the website.
 I like to build a tagline or slogan into the top of the page that gives a powerful summary statement above the fold so visitors know right away who the company is, what they do, and why.

 - Many individuals and small businesses have an About page that gives an overview of the individual, company, or service that is represented on the website.
 It’s usually a good idea to have pictures to give a visual representation of the individual or business.
 I’n tracking the activity of visitors on my site and many other sites of clients, I’ve found the About page to be one of the most visited sites.
 Visitors want to know more about who they are dealing with!
 Blog Marketing Academy shared 7 Strategies for the Perfect About page here.